USC launches computing into the next frontier

 The places that built me

-Professor Burçin Becerik-Gerber, chair of the Sonny Astani Department of Civil and Environmental Engineering at the USC Viterbi School of Engineering, imagines living with “smart” buildings.
+Professor Burçin Becerik-Gerber, chair of the Sonny Astani Department of Civil and Environmental Engineering at the USC Viterbi School of Engineering, imagines living with “smart” buildings in this video.

 Algorithm nation